Random Networks of Spiking Neurons: Instability in the Xenopus tadpole moto-neural pattern

 To test the hypothesis about the network instability, numerical solutions have been found introducing in the model the reset of the input currents to zero immediately after every generated spike.
 The calculations as presented here cannot include this effect, but for small values of $\sigma^{2}$, like in the case of the tadpole modelling, the results are still valid for not too long times.
 Simulations with this proviso show that when $\mu$ is above the bound, the synaptic variance only destroys synchrony, while the network is in a stable firing state.
 When $\mu$ is below the critical bound, the network is not able to fire more than one spike after the removal of the external stimulus.
 One can also obtain stability at low firing-rates substituting the synaptic $\alpha$-function with a function that vanishes at finite time, without a currents' hard reset.
 If two consecutive spikes do not come at intervals shorter than the time necessary for the synaptic current to vanish, current remains do not cumulate and the network can fire stably for large $\mu$.
 This latter case would be easily and exactly reproducible in the mathematical framework developed here.

-Since the synaptic currents in the Xenopus tadpole embryo seem to be well approximated by the $\alpha$-function \cite{Robertscomm}, the results of the present work predict that the mean synaptic strength $\mu$ in the real network is below the critical bound, and the series of oscillations subsequent to the removal of the external stimulus is due to a `surfing' on the remains of synaptic currents until their exhaustion.
+Since the synaptic currents in the {\it Xenopus} tadpole embryo seem to be well approximated by the $\alpha$-function \cite{Robertscomm}, the results of the present work predict that the mean synaptic strength $\mu$ in the real network is below the critical bound, and the series of oscillations subsequent to the removal of the external stimulus is due to a `surfing' on the remains of synaptic currents until their exhaustion.
 The present model also predicts a progressive loss of synchrony during the oscillatory transient, due to the small deviation of the synaptic strengths from the mean.
 A further implication of the present results is that some mechanisms proposed in the past as responsible for the oscillation dropout, like synaptic depression or habituation, are not needed.
-Besides, the present work also gives a proof of the instability of the synchronous state in isolated fully-connected IF random neural networks with $0 < \sigma \ll \mu$.

-If the predictions about mean synaptic strength, synchrony loss, and single-spike dropout are verified experimentally, the present model may be useful in understanding some neural mechanisms subserving the small vartebrate's motion.
+If the predictions about mean synaptic strength, synchrony loss, and single-spike dropout are verified experimentally, the present model may be useful in understanding some neural mechanisms subserving the small vertebrate's motion.
 With the aid of the mathematical results presented here, other, more general topics are under current study, like the possible presence of several attractors, chaos, and existence of a glassy phase in random networks.

-I thank Prof. Paul Bressloff for having brought the spiking neurons' random networks to my attention, and for useful discussions.
+I thank Professor Paul Bressloff for having brought the spiking neurons' random networks to my attention and for useful discussions.
+Research supported by UK {\nobreak EPSRC} Grant GR/K86220.